mead-ml/mead-baseline/docs/seq2seq.md

 ## seq2seq: Phrase in, phrase-out, 2 lookup table implementation, input is a temporal vector, and so is output

 This code implements seq2seq with mini-batching (as in other examples) using adagrad, adadelta, sgd or adam.
-It supports two vocabularies, and takes word2vec pre-trained models as input, filling in words that are attested in the dataset but not found in the pre-trained models.
+It supports two vocabularies, and supports word2vec pre-trained models as input, filling in words that are attested in the dataset but not found in the pre-trained models.
 It uses dropout for regularization.

 For any reasonable size data, this really needs to run on the GPU for realistic training times.